jonatasfl/mars-rovers/Readme.md

 ## Project techs/libs

-- **Typescript** - To help with code complete and make it easier for other devs to understand;
+- **Typescript** - To help with code completion and make it easier for other devs to understand;
 - **Node.js** - Because it's a popular "language";
 - **Jest** - The most popular Javascript testing framework;
 - **Eslint** - To standardize and enforce the code style (Airbnb style);